 If you have multiple sites on the same server and one lacks security, a door is opened for cross-site contamination.
 This door allows all other sites on the server to be hacked as well.
 Whether your site was the original hack or not, if you don’t have the necessary security your site could fall victim to a neighboring site’s infiltration.

 5) Denial of Service Attacks (DOS)

-Denial of service attacks are garnering more and more popularity among modern hackers.
+Denial of service attacks is garnering more and more popular among modern hackers.
 This type of attack causes your site to become unresponsive or bogged down, causing frustration to potential visitors and a loss of customers.
 When faced with a DOS attack, it is helpful to have someone on your side who knows how to respond in a decisive and defensive manner.